vienskaz/AI-TinderBot/README.md

  Project's aim is to create a bot that independently makes the decision when to swpie right and when to swpie left based on the photos shared on the platform.
 Currently model is trained to swipe right on blonde people.

- To run this bot you have to own a Tinder account connected to gmail, chromedriver in project folder.
+ To run this bot you have to own a Tinder account connected to gmail and chromedriver in project folder.

  In login.py file you need to adjust your's login and password to your's gmail